bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Prednisone is a synthetic corticosteroid medication widely used to treat a variety of inflammatory and autoimmune conditions, such as:

-Prednisone works by suppressing the immune system and reducing inflammation.
-While highly effective, it is associated with a range of side effects, including insomnia, mood changes, increased appetite, and notably, night sweats.
-The drug can also affect natural hormones in the body, which may trigger episodes of sweating and hot flashes.
+Prednisone works by suppressing the immune system and reducing inflammation, making it highly effective but sometimes accompanied by side effects, including insomnia, mood changes, increased appetite, and notably, night sweats.
+The drug can also affect natural hormones in your body, which may trigger episodes of sweating and hot flashes.

 Understanding Night Sweats

-Night sweats refer to episodes of excessive sweating during sleep that can soak clothing and bedding, often disrupting rest and impacting quality of life.
-While night sweats, often referred to as sweats at night, can be caused by infections, hormonal changes, malignancies, and other medications, corticosteroids like prednisone are a well-documented trigger.
-These episodes often present along with common symptoms such as unusual sweating and hot flashes.
+Night sweats refer to episodes of excessive sweating during sleep that can soak your clothing and bedding, often disrupting your rest and affecting your quality of life.
+While night sweats, often called sweats at night, can be caused by drug reactions, infections, hormonal changes such as menopause, malignancies, and other medications, corticosteroids like prednisone are a well-documented trigger.
+These episodes typically come along with symptoms like unusual sweating and hot flashes.

 How Common Are Night Sweats with Prednisone?